jquery/jquery-wp-content/README.md

 This is a set of plugins, themes, and configuration files for jQuery's website infrastructure, which is powered by WordPress.
 It is designed as a custom content directory.
 So think of `web-base-template` as your `wp-content` directory.

+## Prerequisites

+This install guide assumes you already have certain prerequisites already configured within your environment.

+* Apache
+* Mysql
+* PHP

 ## Installation

 1. Configure your local webserver with a virtual host that covers the relevant jQuery domains, such as `*.jquery.com` and `*.jqueryui.com`, all pointing to the same root.
 For example, in Apache: